Blend sign

 • a mix of hyperdense and relatively hypodense areas (difference > 18 HU)

-• well distinguishable by eye
+• easily distinguishable by eye

 • sharply demarcated from each other